fntz/fntz.github.io/_posts/2017-06-29-akka-patterns-and-antipatterns.markdown

 }
 ```

-Of course it's not a best solution, but sometimes it's enough
+Of course it's not the best solution, but sometimes it's enough

 # References